Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 You're drawing, but it's futile because there is not one card in the deck that will create a winning hand for you.
 If you have two pairs and hope to make a full house on the river, but your opponent already has four of a kind, you are "drawing dead."

-The first three community cards dealt out after the first round of betting is complete.
+The first three community cards dealt out after the first round of placing sweeps coins is complete.

 A poker hand consisting of five cards of the same suit.

-To give up by placing your cards face down on the table, losing whatever you have bet so far.
+To give up by placing your cards face down on the table, losing whatever you have placed (sweeps coins) so far.
 You only fold when you think your hand is too weak to compete against the other players.

 FOUR OF A KIND